-As the saying goes, "well begun is half done", but we also have a saying that "everything is difficult at the beginning", and this saying is fully reflected in RT-PCR.
-The first step - how to efficiently reverse RNA into cDNA, seems simple on the surface, but in fact it is full of traps.
-If you are not careful, it will make the high-spirited experimental masters fall into the trap without knowing how they fell into the trap.
-Obviously, it is not that simple to efficiently reverse transcribe RNA into cDNA.
-Today, I will share with you some tips in reverse transcription experiments.
+As the saying goes, "Well begun is half done," but there's also a saying that "everything is difficult at the beginning," and this is particularly true in RT-PCR.
+The first step—efficiently converting RNA to cDNA—may seem simple on the surface, but it's actually fraught with pitfalls.
+A single mistake can leave even the most ambitious experimenters feeling bruised and battered, and they won't even know how.
+Clearly, efficiently reverse transcribing RNA to cDNA is no simple task.
+Today, we'll share some tips for reverse transcription experiments.
 First of all, before reverse transcription, we need to think about some issues:

 |